gflohr/anki-chess-opening-trainer/src/config.md

-# Configuration for Opening-Trainer
+# Configuration for the Anki Chess Opening Trainer

-## `version`

-The version of the add-on that this configuration had been created with.
-Changing this value is a recipe for trouble.
+No user-servicable parts inside here!
+Use the add-on's settings dialogue for configuring it.